 The newly opened AllBright Club promises to be a “thunderbolt of light and colour” in Mayfair.

-A private club for professional women has just opened in Maddox Street.
-It’s strapline is: “sisterhood works”.
+A private club for professional women has opened in Maddox Street in 2019.
+It's strapline is: “sisterhood works”.

-Set over five floors, with two roof terraces, the club is set to shake up Mayfair’s male-only club traditions.
+Set over five floors, with two roof terraces, the club wants to shake up Mayfair's male-only club traditions.

 It offers a programme of events, female-led film screenings, inspirational speakers, a book club, wine club and workshops.